Swedish Meatballs

 How to Make Swedish Meatballs

-Make Meatball Mixture: In a large bowl, combine ground beef and pork.
-Mix in all the other meatball ingredients by hand, except for the olive oil, until well combined.
+• Make Meatball Mixture: Mix together the ground beef and pork.
+Then, mix in all the other meatball ingredients.

 • Don’t Make Meatballs Too Large: If you make your meatballs thicker than 1 1/2 inches, it will be difficult to cook them evenly.

 • Avoid Crowding the Pan: It’s a good idea to separate your meatballs into batches.
-They won’t cook right if you stuff them all into your skillet at once.
+They won’t brown correctly, and you risk them falling apart easily, if you stuff them all into your skillet at once.

 • Turn Meatballs as They Cook: In order to get your meatballs nice and brown all around, make sure you turn them constantly as you fry them.

 • Mashed Potatoes: I can’t help it, I think of Swedish meatballs and I immediately crave mashed potatoes with them!
-My Roasted Garlic Mashed Potatoes go perfectly with these meatballs and help to soak up that rich creamy gravy.
-Or, to save some carbs, try my favorite Cauliflower Mashed Potatoes.
+Roasted garlic mashed potatoes go perfectly with these meatballs and help to soak up that rich creamy gravy.
+Or, to save some carbs, try my favorite cauliflower mashed potatoes.
+You can also serve these over egg noodles or rice.

 • Vegetables: Meat and veggies will never get old.
-Serve your meatballs with some green beans or my easy Air Fryer Asparagus for a healthy, well-balanced meal.
+Serve your meatballs with some green beans or my easy air fryer asparagus!

 4.4 from 53 votes